If you’re coming to Gentle Shepherd for the first time on a Sunday morning, you can expect the following:

 - Before we leave, we sing a final song as a “blessing,” a prayer that God will be with us all until we meet again!

 What about my kids?

-We have a nursery downstairs for young children (under four years old), and a children’s program for age 4 to grade 8.
-We invite all families to bring their young children in to the service upstairs for the beginning of our service, up to the point when we sing the kids’ songs.
-At that point all the children go downstairs together, where they learn from their teaching video and have a snack while the grown-ups take in the sermon.
+We have an as-needed nursery downstairs for young children (under four years old), and a children’s program for age 4 to grade 8.
+We invite all families to bring their young children in to the service upstairs for the beginning of our service, up to the Children’s Message.
+Most of the small children in the nursery are cared for by one of their parents, but care can be arranged for your nursery-aged child upon request.

 Once a month (usually the first Sunday) we celebrate communion.
 All who wish to participate (whether you’re a long-time member or a first-time visitor) as a sign of their commitment to Jesus are welcome to come to the front of the church to receive communion from our elders.
 Don’t worry: when we share communion, the pastor explains the procedure clearly, so you don’t need to lose sleep about being lost or confused about what to do!